stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 iteration spaces is determined by a function space that is unknown by PSyclone at compile time.
 This is the case when the ``ANY_SPACE_n`` function space is specified in the Kernel metadata.
 Setting ``ftrans.same_space = True`` allows the user to specify that the spaces are the same.
 This option should therefore be used with caution.
-PSyclone will raise an error if **same_space** is used when at least one of the function spaces is not ``ANY_SPACE_n``.
-As a general rule PSyclone will not allow loop  fusion if it does not know the spaces are the same.
+PSyclone will raise an error if **same_space** is used when at least one of the function spaces is not ``ANY_SPACE_n`` or both spaces are not the same.
+As a general PSyclone will not allow loop fusion if it does not know the spaces are the same.
 The exception are loops over discontinuous spaces (see :ref:`dynamo0.3-function-space` for list of discontinuous function spaces) for which loop fusion is allowed (unless the loop bounds become different due to a prior transformation).